Policies Concerning LGBTQ People In The U.S. Military

 Over 13,000 servicemen and women were discharged for being gay while the don't ask, don't tell policy was in effect.
 The repeal has prompted many to try and reenlist.
 Many men and women who have been serving came out of the closet on various media.
 Many organizations and groups supporting gay and lesbian military members surfaced and have even organized official public gatherings with the military.

 Recognition of Same-Sex Marriages

 Following the Supreme Court ruling that struck down the Defense of Marriage Act in 2013, the Department of Defense announced it would extend spousal and family benefits for same-sex marriages that would be the same as those given for traditional marriages.

 Transgender Regulations Repealed 2016

-Another frontier was crossed when the ban on service by openly transgender persons in the military was repealed on July 1, 2016.Though in the current administration in 2017, the President stated that a goal of his is to not allow transgender men and women from serving in the military.
+Another frontier was crossed when the ban on service by openly transgender persons in the military was repealed on July 1, 2016.Though in the current administration in 2017, President Trump stated that a goal of his is to not allow transgender men and women from serving in the military.
 The Department of Defense has yet to change their policy on the proposed ban.

 With many controversial public issues, the military has been in the forefront of society throughout history.
 From women serving in combat roles, segregation and civil rights, to allowing the LGBT community in it's ranks, the military is typically 10-20 years ahead of American society on dispelling certain prejudices.
 It may not be a perfect system 100% of the time, but the cross section of society that is the military in the United States is more lenient and understanding than the rest of the world with certain controversial matters.